All Episodes

 Trump ideas are dangerously incoherent.

-This is someone who has threatened to abandon our allies in NATO, the countries that root out terrorists.
+This is someone who has threatened to abandon our allies in NATO, the countries that are going to root out.

 Down, down.